Commentary: How COVID-19 shaped this Singapore Cabinet line-up

 READ: Commentary: Burden of caring for ageing parents weighs heaviest on unmarried daughters

-The final feature is this: Several GRCs in the East - East Coast, Marine Parade and Pasir Ris Punggol - now see up to three office-holders in the team.
-The Workers' Party has contested in the first two seriously so these shifts shore up the PAP position there.
+The final feature is this: Several GRCs in the East - East Coast, Marine Parade and Pasir Ris-Punggol - now see up to three political office-holders in the team.
+WP has contested in the first two seriously, so these shifts should shore up the PAP position in these wards.

-The pace of leadership development seems slower in other parts of Singapore aside from the East.
-There are just two members of Cabinet in the Jurong GRC, Chua Chu Kang GRC, Marsiling-Yew Tee and Nee Soon GRC.
+The pace of leadership development seems slower in other parts of Singapore.
+There are just two members of Cabinet in the Jurong, Chua Chu Kang, Marsiling-Yew Tee and Nee Soon GRCs.

-But there is time, with more reshuffles ahead to promote good performers in the junior ranks in those parts of the island, bearing in mind that the opposition parties in both the East and West, and certainly, the PSP in the latter, are not standing still either in this dynamic, interactive quest of securing political dominance.
+But there is time, with more reshuffles expected ahead, to promote good performers in the junior ranks in those parts of the island, bearing in mind that the opposition parties such as PSP are not standing still either in this dynamic, interactive quest of securing political dominance.

 The next development to watch then is the PAP’s election of its Central Executive Committee due at the end of the year.